Characteristic classes of flags of foliations and Lie algebra cohomology: Particular computations

-Consider a flag of foliations $\F_1\supset\F_2\supset \dots\supset \F_N$ whose codimensions $\F_{i+1}$ in $\F_i$ are equal to $1$ for all $i$.
+Consider a flag of foliations $\F_1\supset\F_2\supset \dots\supset \F_N$, for which the codimensions $\F_{i+1}$ in $\F_i$ are equal to $1$ for all $i$.
 Let $\omega_1$,\ldots,$\omega_N$ be the system of determining forms that defines this flag of foliations.
-I.e. we have $\forall k=1$,\ldots,$N$ $d\omega_k = \sum_{i=1}^{k} \omega_i\wedge \nu_{i k}$ and the tangent space to the leaves of the foliation $\F_k$ is annihilated by forms $\omega_1$,\ldots,$\omega_k$.
-The space of characteristic classes of a flag of foliations are described by Theorem~\ref{thm::monom::W1:1}: \begin{corollary} The Poincare series of the cohomology of the Lie algebra $W(1,\ldots,1)$ with trivial coefficients is given by Identity~\ref{eq::ser::HW1..1}.
-The corresponding characteristic classes of flags of foliations generalizes the Godbillon-Vey class.
-What means, that each monomial in $\zeta_i=\nu_{ii}$ and $\xi_i=d\nu_{ii}$ from Theorem~\ref{thm::monom::W1:1} produces a characteristic class of a flag of foliations which is defined by a collection of $1$-forms $\omega_k$ with $d\omega_k = \sum_{i=1}^{k} \omega_i\wedge \nu_{i k}$.
-In particular, the corresponding cohomological class does not depend on the choice of $\omega_i$'s. \end{corollary} \begin{proof} We use Theorem~\ref{thm::W_flag_absolute} in order to identify the cohomology ring of the Lie algebra $W(1,\ldots,1)$ and the truncated Weyl superalgebra.
-The generalization of Godbillon-Vey class is also straightforward.
-We refer to~\cite{Fuks::Lie::cohomology} for detailed description of the Godbillon-Vey class using the Lie algebra homology of formal vector fields on the line. \end{proof}
+That is we have $\forall k=1$,\ldots,$N$ $d\omega_k = \sum_{i=1}^{k} \omega_i\wedge \nu_{i k}$ and the tangent spaces to the leaves of the foliation $\F_k$ are annihilated by the forms $\omega_1$,\ldots,$\omega_k$.
+The space of characteristic classes of a flag of foliations are described by Theorem~\ref{thm::monom::W1:1} in the following \begin{corollary} The Poincare series of the cohomology of the Lie algebra $W(1,\ldots,1)$ with trivial coefficients is given by \eqref{eq::ser::HW1..1}.
+Each monomial $\zeta_i$ and $\xi_i$ from~\eqref{eq::monom::W11} defines a characteristic class of a flag of foliations with subsequent codimentions $1$ which is defined by a collection of $1$-forms $\omega_k$ with $d\omega_k = \sum_{i=1}^{k} \omega_i\wedge \nu_{i k}$ subject to the substitution $\zeta_i := \nu_{ii}$ and $\xi_i:=d\nu_{ii}$.
+In particular, the corresponding cohomological classes do not depend on the choice of the determining forms $\omega_i$. \end{corollary} \begin{proof} We use Theorem~\ref{thm::W_flag_absolute} in order to identify the cohomology ring of the Lie algebra $W(1,\ldots,1)$ and the truncated Weyl superalgebra.
+The generalization of the Godbillon-Vey class is also straightforward.
+We refer to~\cite{Fuks::Lie::cohomology} for a detailed description of the Godbillon-Vey class using the Lie algebra homology of formal vector fields on the line. \end{proof}